 THERFORE be it resolved that the OFVGA lobby Revenue Canada to include amendments to GST/HST that include major horticultural equipment expenses in the 0 rated provision of the Excise Tax Act

-WHEREAS, the Clean Water Act has far reaching implications for future water use and restriction and,
+WHEREAS the OWRA has far reaching implications for future water use through restrictions and,

-WHEREAS, the declaration of a level three (3) low water response dictates mandatory water restrictions and,
+WHEREAS the declaration of a level three (3) drought as a result of the Low Water Response process, requires mandatory water restrictions and,

-THEREFORE BE IT RESOLVED, that the irrigation of food crops be moved from important to essential in the Clean Water Act.
+THEREFORE BE IT RESOLVED that the irrigation of food crops be moved from important to essential under the Ontario Water Resources Act.